ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

 ### What is the  Least Mean Squares (LMS) algorithm ?

-LMS algorithm By noting $\alpha$ the learning rate, the update rule of the Least Mean Squares (LMS) algorithm for a training set of $m$ data points, which is also known as the Widrow-Hoff learning rule, is as follows:
+LMS algorithm By noting $$\alpha$$ the learning rate, the update rule of the Least Mean Squares (LMS) algorithm for a training set of $$m$$ data points, which is also known as the Widrow-Hoff learning rule, is as follows:

 $$\displaystyle \forall j \quad \theta_j \leftarrow \theta_j+\alpha\sum_{i=1}^m[y^{(i)}-h_\theta(x^{(i)})]x_j^{(i)}$$